remisalmon/NNNN-neural-network/README.md

 ### Initialization

 Example:
-For a 4-layers network with ReLU hidden layers activations, Softmax output layer activation and 2-d inputs and outputs:
+For a 4-layers network with ReLU hidden layers, a Softmax output layer and 2-d inputs and outputs:

 ```
 nnnn_structure = [